itsN1X/roc/doc/source/tutorial.rst

 Example
 -------

-As a main concept of Roc is straightforward, let's see the example of transmitting 5 seconds of a sine-wave before any explanation:
+As a main concept of Roc is straightforward, let's see the example of transmitting 100 packets of a sine-wave before any explanation:

 .. code-block:: C